 What bodyweight exercises work the chest?

-You don’t have to look far to find out what bodyweight exercises work the chest.
-There are many exercises out there that you’re probably already familiar with, such as:
+You don't have to look far to find out what bodyweight chest exercises you incorporate anytime, anywhere.
+There are many exercises out there that you're probably already familiar with.

 How do I build chest muscles without weights?

 Before you get out the soup cans, know that there is a simpler way to build chest muscles without weights.
 You can do so by increasing the number of repetitions for each exercise.

 "For bodyweight exercises, you'll want to increase the number of reps (even by one each workout) and try new, challenging variations to make sure you're stressing the chest muscle enough to grow," explains Travers.

 You'll want to work the muscles pretty close to failure, adds Kyra Williams, CPT, and Owner of KyraWilliamsFitness.com.
 "For example, if you're doing regular push-ups, you'll need to do 3-4 sets going to failure for each set, though you can rest 2-3 minutes between each set."
 She also recommends doing a bodyweight chest workout more frequently to see results.

 Can you build your chest with just push-ups?

 The answer to this is yes, so long as you add some finesse to your push-ups.
 The secret, explains Sarah Gillette, certified personal trainer and kuudose founding trainer, is slow concentric and eccentric movements.
 "It's a way to trick your body into thinking that you’re lifting heavier.
 For example, slow down for a 3-second count and slow up for a 3-second count.”